VoiceMOS-Challenge-2023/VoiceMOS-Challenge-2023.github.io/index.md

 ### Publication opportunities

-This year's challenge is currently under review for a possible special session at ASRU 2023.
+We are happy to announce that this year's challenge has been accepted as a Challenge Special Session at ASRU 2023!

 ## Organizers